Frequently Asked Questions

 Whether as owner or custodian, any person who willfully abandons an animal is in violation of Massachusetts state cruelty laws.

-I know about someone that I believe is neglecting their animal; can the MSPCA come and take it?
+I know about someone who I believe is neglecting their animal; can the MSPCA come and take it?

 It depends.
 The law can be more complicated than one might suspect or desire, and every determination depends on the facts and circumstances of a complaint.
 Anyone having a question of this nature is advised to call the MSPCA Law Enforcement department at (617)522-6008 or (800) 628-5808.